 or interface-display to decide whether the existing information can be used.
 Note that if it is a pane, it needs to find the top-level-interface.

 Information that is made entirely of Lisp objects can be preserved in all cases.
 Information that is associated with external objects is invalid when the image is restarted.
-So when interface-preserving-state-p
+So when interface-preserving-state-p is used inside the

 create-callback

-, the external information may be preserved, unless it is tied to the lightweight process.
+or interface-display, external information can be preserved only if it returns t.
+When interface-preserving-state-p returns t, the external information may be preserved, unless it is tied to the lightweight process.

 interface